What are the correct sales titles for a salesperson’s role? What should you call yourself?

-Store managers recruit, train, supervise and appraising staff.
+Store managers recruit, train, supervise, and appraising staff.
 They also manage budgets, maintain statistical and financial records.

 Basically, store managers supervise sales associates or associate managers.

-In several industries, such as retail sales, a store will have several store managers, each managing either a specific shift or certain department of the store.
+In several industries, such as retail sales, a store will have several store managers, each managing either a specific shift or a certain department of the store.